 Frequently asked questions.

-An Agent represents their clients, promoting them to Casting Directors and securing them auditions.
-If a client gets a part, an Agent will negotiate the deal and will then collect payment on the client’s behalf, usually deducting commission for their work.
+An Agent promotes clients to Casting Directors to secure them opportunities.
+If a client lands a role, the Agent will manage the legalities and aim to secure the best possible contract.
+Once the work has commenced, the Agent will collect payment on the client’s behalf, usually deducting commission for their work.

 For film, television and commercials that is very rare.
-However, on occasions for theatrical auditions they may recall that very same day, therefore parents are informed there and then.
-The majority of the time the Casting Director will call us directly if they want to progress to the next stage.
-You should not try and contact them directly under any circumstances.
+However, on occasions for musical theatre auditions they may recall that very same day, therefore parents are informed there and then.
+Most of the time the Casting Director will call us directly if they want to progress to the next stage.

-Due to the high volume of young people that Casting Directors will see for one role, they simply don’t have time to offer individual feedback for everyone, so you shouldn't expect it.
-Of course, if we do get any news, we will always pass it on to you, particularly if your child has made it through to the final stages for a part.
+Very rarely.
+Due to the high volume of young performers that Casting Directors will see for each role, they simply don’t have time to offer individual feedback.
+Of course, if we do get any news, we will always pass it on to you, particularly if your child has made it through to the next stage.

-Usually somewhere between 1 week and a few days, although it’s not unusual to only get 24 hours’ notice.
-Being flexible really helps, although we will always try to get a convenient time slot for you, for example after school and later in the day if it involves lengthy travel.
+Usually somewhere between a few days and a week – although it’s not unusual to only get 24 hours’ notice.
+Being flexible is helpful, although the Agents will always try to arrange a convenient time slot for your child i.e., after school and later in the day if it involves lengthy travel.